Game Review: ATOM RPG

 I saw this game on Steam the day before it was officially released and it immediately caught my attention.
 The trailer videos gave me the clear impression that ATOM RPG is an indie clone of Fallout and Fallout 2 but what seemed odd is the fact that the authors didn’t try to conceal it and they even mocked a few of the Fallout cliches.
 I am a big fan of the Fallout series so I’ve decided to give this game a try and I wasn’t disappointed.

-Fallout and Fallout 2 are very old games and I doubt that it's even possible to run them on the modern PCs without some kind of emulator and even if we manage to run them somehow, the original graphics would look terrible since we've got used to higher screen resolutions and better graphics in general.
-I wouldn't be happy if the authors of ATOM RPG were to clone the graphical part of the original Fallout experience and, luckily for me, they decided to use the modern 3D graphics.
+Fallout and Fallout 2 are very old games and I doubt that it’s even possible to run them on the modern PCs without some kind of an emulator and even if we manage to run them somehow, the original graphics would look terrible since we’ve got used to higher screen resolutions and better graphics in general.
+I wouldn’t be happy if the authors of ATOM RPG were to clone the graphical part of the original Fallout experience and, luckily for me, they decided to use modern 3D graphics.
 Here is the screenshot of the main menu scene:

 It looks pretty good, especially for an indie game.

 The gameplay is very close to the early Fallout games and I believe this is intentional, why change things that work perfectly?
 There is a huge debate on whether Fallout 3 and Fallout 4 are “true” Fallouts and there are many reasons for that.
 First of all, most of the game designers consider themselves artists and it’s not the best idea to tell the artist that he should make an exact clone of another artist’s masterpiece and that adding a lot of new stuff will only make the product worse.
 The artists tend to have their own ideas and they usually try to express themselves when working on the sequels of the old games, which can cause negative reaction from the old school fans of the game franchises.